 Empowering Women in Tech is an interview series by Templeton & Partners aimed at women in the tech field to share, learn from and get inspired by one another.

 Despite some improvements in gender equality in today's society, men still dominate certain industries - and gender bias is particularly strong in the tech landscape.
 There is no secret that women are a minority in the tech sector, from the general IT workforce up through management and leadership roles.
 As of 2022, women hold just 26.7% of tech-related jobs.
-Notably, compared to entry-level roles, roles higher up in the organizational chart (like CTOs or heads of departments) have even lower representation of women.
+Notably, compared to entry-level roles, roles higher up in the organisational chart (like CTOs or heads of departments) have even lower representation of women.

 Evidently, many systemic problems still need to be addressed for women to achieve greater equality in tech, including gaps in STEM degrees, inequality in pay and opportunities, lack of female mentors and workplace culture issues.
 However, along with the challenges, many success stories of women break the gender stereotypes in the world of technology.